Skip to content

 Without negative keywords, broad and phrase match campaigns serve impressions on irrelevant queries.
 You pay for clicks that will never convert.
 In most accounts we audit, 15% to 30% of search spend goes to queries that should have been excluded.
 Negatives are the single cheapest way to improve account efficiency.

-• A negative-to-keyword ratio of at least 20% (e.g., 100 keywords and 20+ negatives).
+• A negative-to-keyword ratio of at least 20% (e.g., 100 keywords and 20+ negatives) across all three scopes combined.

 • Negatives are reviewed and updated at least monthly using the Search Terms report.